masneyb/nexus-5-upstream/README.md

 almost 2 million lines of code on top of the upstream kernel.
 This factory image is abandoned and no longer receives security updates.

-A large amount of this hardware is already either fully or partially supported in the latest version of the upstream kernel.
-The goal is to eventually get all of the major components working upstream, including the necessary
-[device tree bindings](https://elinux.org/images/f/f9/Petazzoni-device-tree-dummies_0.pdf),
-so that the phone will work with the latest upstream kernel.
+The goal is to eventually get all of the major components working upstream, including the necessary [device tree bindings](https://elinux.org/images/f/f9/Petazzoni-device-tree-dummies_0.pdf), so that the phone will work with the latest upstream kernel.
 These patches will eventually appear in the [Android kernels](https://android.googlesource.com/kernel/common/) as they rebase their